holoiso-eol/holoiso/README.md

 - Cool-looking neofetch?
 - System updates

-*TDP and GPU clock limiting doesn't function on APU devices, and is partly broken on dGPUs due to Deck-specific powerlimit node `/sys/class/hwmon/hwmon*/power*_cap`.
+(*0) Disabled for ALL systems due to VERY LOW hardcoded TDP/Clock values, especially for dGPUs.

 **Known issues:**
 - NVIDIA GPUs are supported after following this procedure:

-> Only 10xx+ GPUs are FULLY supported.
+> Only 10xx+ GPUs are FULLY supported(*1).
 Although 9xx support exists in drivers, gamescope doesn't launch on it.
 Choose your GPU type while installing HoloISO.
 If you encounter any issues, reboot to recovery mode, type `recoveryinit`, connect to network using `nmtui` and install required packages.

+(*1) The NVIDIA support is still pretty wonky.
+GamepadUI will lag, meanwhile games will run fine, session startup is very random too, usually boots in 5/10 of attempts

 > Older GPUs won't be supported until drivers are opensourced OR Until they support atomic KMS, accelerated Xwayland, and Vulkan DMA-BUF extensions, they simply cannot function properly with HoloISO.